SoftwareDesignLab/Secure-Software-Self-Attestation/README.md

 ## Features
 - Comes pre-packaged with the original set of security controls on the form, formatted in OSCAL Catalog JSON format
 - Include any catalog of security controls so long as they're in OSCAL Catalog JSON format
-- View Attestation Results graphically
 - Modular and ready to work with data generated from other sources such as a vulnerability scan
 - Export results of the attestation as an OSCAL Assessment Results file
 - Save and load attestations to work on them later or make edits to existing ones
+- View a breakdown of the Attestation Results
 - Multiple attestations for different groups of software components or products

 ## Components